DRAFT Ver. 5b, © 2013, Glen J. Kuban

 Some have objected to the rhino interpretation based on the apparent lack of a nose horn on the carving.
 However, others note that if one looks closely a hint of a nose horn can be detected (and perhaps was originally clearer, before centuries of weathering).
 Also, the Borneo Rhino (also called the Sumatran Rhino), whose range formerly included much of east Asia, has a much smaller horn than other species.
 In females and young juveniles the nose horn ranges from very small to virtually absent (Fig. 7).
 The bodies and tails of rhinos would match the carving less well, but again, the head is considerably more rhino-like than stegosaur-like.
 Indeed, general shape and collective features of the head seem to match a rhinoceros better than any other animal.
 Considering the evidence that the back lobes my be merely decorative additions, on balance it appears that if the carving represents any real creature, a rhinoceros or chameleon seem like more plausible candidates than a recently living stegosaur.

 Another consideration not discussed by most stegosaur proponents is that even if the artist meant to depict a stegosaur, he didn't necessarily observe a live one.
 It's possible that the carving was based on a fossil stegosaur.
 Stegosaurids are known several areas of the world, including North America, Europe, Africa and East Asia.
 Although fossil finds are not frequent or plentiful in heavily vegetated areas like Cambodia, several stegosaur genera have been reported from the Jurassic of China (which once shared its southern boarder with the Khmer Empire).
 These include Huayangosaurus, Tuojiangosaurus, Chungkingosaurus, Chialingosaurus, and Wuerhosaurus.
 Moreover, as a blogger astutely pointed out, a massive amount of stones must have been quarried for Ta Prohm and the many other temples and stone structures in the region, providing ample opportunities for fossil discoveries.
 As another blogger commented, it would not be necessary for the fossils to be located in Cambodia itself or even nearby areas.
 Many ancient peoples traveled quite widely at times, and recounted their adventures and discoveries upon their return.
+ICR's Brian Thompson calls the ideal of the carging being based on fossils "highly unlikely" because the closest fossils are in "far away" China.
+This is misleading at best, since China is a neighboring country only several hundred miles to the north, and travel between China and Cambodia was already occurring during the time the temple was made.

 Tuojiangosaurus skeleton, China |